A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Relevant Literature

 \section{Relevant Literature}

-A CTBN is a graphical model whose nodes are associated with random variables with states continuously evolving over time.
-As a consequence, the evolution of each variable is dependent on the state of its parents in the graph.
-Nodelman et al \cite{nodelman_continuous_2002, nodelman2002learning} presented the framework of CTBN in their previous work.
+CTBN{s} are graphical model{s} whose nodes are associated with random variables with states continuously evolving over time.
+Consequently, the evolution of each variable depends on the state of its parents in the graph.
+Nodelman et al \cite{nodelman_continuous_2002, nodelman2002learning} presented the framework of CTBN in their previous work{s}.
 It was built on the framework of homogeneous Markov processes \cite{norris1998markov}, which provided the model of evolution in continuous time and at the same time utilizing the ideas of Bayesian networks to provide a graphical representation for a system.
-CTBNs overcome the limitations of other temporal models (DBN, TNBN, etc.) by explicitly representing temporal dynamics of a system i.e. it can learn the probability distribution over time for systems (processes) that evolve at an irregular time interval \cite{nodelman_continuous_2002}.
-CTBN has been used to a variety of dynamic temporal systems like discovering the social network dynamics \cite{fan2012learning}, intrusion in network computer system \cite{xu2010intrusion}, modelling sensor networks \cite{shi2010intelligent}, reliability analysis of dynamic systems \cite{boudali2006continuous}, robot motion monitoring \cite{ng2005continuous}, and monitoring and predicting cardiogenic heart failure \cite{gatti2012continuous} etc.
+CTBNs overcome the limitations of other temporal models ({MTBNS}, DBN{s}, TNBN{s}, etc.) by explicitly representing temporal dynamics of a system i.e. {they} can learn the probability distribution over time for systems (processes) that evolve at an irregular time interval \cite{nodelman_continuous_2002}.
+CTBN{s} have been used for a variety of dynamic temporal systems like discovering the social network dynamics \cite{fan2012learning}, intrusion in network computer system \cite{xu2010intrusion}, modelling sensor networks \cite{shi2010intelligent}, reliability analysis of dynamic systems \cite{boudali2006continuous}, robot motion monitoring \cite{ng2005continuous}, and monitoring and predicting cardiogenic heart failure \cite{gatti2012continuous}.